Dynamical large deviations for plasmas below the Debye length and the Landau equation: Large deviations for independent diffusions and diffusions with mean field coupling

 The aim of this section is to address the following question: are the dynamical large deviations (\ref{eq:N_Diffusions}) for the empirical distribution $h_{N}$ in (\ref{eq:N_Diffusions}) the same as the dynamical large deviations of $N$ particles with mean field interactions (the large deviations for the Balescu--Guernsey--Lenard or the Landau equations)?
 In section \ref{subsec:Large-deviations-N-markov-processes} we derive the large deviation rate function for the empirical density defined as $h_{N}(\mathbf{v},t)=\frac{1}{N}\sum_{n=1}^{N}\delta\left(\mathbf{v}_{n}(t)-\mathbf{v}\right)$ of $N$ independent particles, where each $\mathbf{v}_{n}(t)$ is governed by a Markov dynamics with infinitesimal generator $G$.

 In section \ref{subsec:LD-for-N-diff} we apply this to the case when the $N$ independent Markov dynamics are diffusions, and in section \ref{subsec:LD-N-coupled-diff} when the particles are not independent anymore but are coupled in a mean field way, as in (\ref{eq:N_Diffusions}).
-For each of these cases we prove that
+For each of these cases we prove that with the prescription that $h_N(t=0)$ is in the neighborhood of $h(t=0)$

 where the corresponding $H$ are given by formula (\ref{eq:Hamiltonien_N_Markov_Processes}), (\ref{eq:N_Diff_Hamiltonian}) and (\ref{eq:Mean_field_Hamiltonian-1}), respectively.

 In section \ref{subsec:LD-N-coupled-diff}, we prove that the large deviations of the Balescu--Guernsey--Lenard or the Landau equations are \textbf{not} the large deviations of $N$ diffusing particles with mean field coupling (\ref{eq:N_Diffusions}), as might have been naturally hypothesized.